What Is The Reno Citizens Institute?

 Learn More About The Reno Citizens Institute and City of Reno Government

 Go to the Reno Citizens Institute web page for more information and to access the online application.
-You can also contact Reno Direct at (775) 334-INFO (4636).
+You can also contact Lisa Mann at firstname.lastname@example.org or (775) 334-2025.

 More Information About Government and Laws in Reno and Nevada